 University policies prohibit discrimination on the basis of sex.
-A formal grievance is based on an allegation that discrimination on the basis of sex has occurred in the form of sexual harassment and that the grievant has been adversely affected by the administration's action or non-action in the matter.
+A formal grievance is based on an allegation that discrimination on the basis of sex has occurred in the form of sexual harassment, and that the grievant has been adversely affected by the administration's action or non-action in the matter.

-A. Applicability of Existing Grievance Procedures.
+A. Applicability of Existing Grievance Procedures

 As a result of the pre-grievance process, the investigator will issue a report which may provide a basis for management action.
 If the complainant is not satisfied that management action has resolved the complaint, or if there has been no action, the complainant may wish to file a formal grievance.
-To be accepted into a formal process, such grievance must meet all the conditions for acceptability under the applicable grievance policy or contract article.
-Which policy or article applies is dependent upon the status of the grievant: Staff Personnel Policy 280/290 for non-represented staff employees; Academic Personnel Manual 140 for non-represented non-Senate Academic appointees; the Title IX Student Grievance procedure for non-academic complaints of discrimination (or other non-academic student grievance procedure approved by the President); Academic Senate procedures for members of the Academic Senate; or, for exclusively represented employees, the grievance procedure of the Memorandum of Understanding, where applicable.
+To be accepted into a formal process, such grievance must meet all the conditions for acceptability under the applicable grievance or complaint resolution policy or contract article.
+Which policy or article applies is dependent upon the status of the grievant: Staff Personnel Policy 280/290, Administrative and Professional Staff Program Personnel Policy 190, Management and Professional Program Personnel Policy 70 or Executive Program Personnel Policy 22 for non-represented staff employees; Academic Personnel Manual 140 for non-represented non-Senate Academic appointees; the Title IX Student Grievance procedure for non-academic complaints of discrimination (or other non-academic student grievance procedure approved by the President)1; Academic Senate procedures for members of the Academic Senate; or, for exclusively represented employees, the grievance procedure of the Memorandum of Understanding, where applicable.